 - email it back to [email protected] and in the Subject line enter “Neurotransmitter Assessment Screening”

-Once we receive it, Dr Hagmeyer or one of his trained nutritionists will review it and within a day or two (sometimes same day) schedule a short 10-20 minute consult to discuss the metabolic patterns and imbalances identified.
-Please note that this Neurotransmitter Health Assessment does not include the review of any test results.
+Once we receive it, Dr Hagmeyer or one of his trained nutritionists will review it and within a day or two (sometimes same day) schedule a 20-30 minute consult to discuss the metabolic patterns and imbalances identified.

 SECTION A – GENERAL BRAIN FUNCTION

 Categorizes symptoms associated with general loss of neurotransmitter and brain function.
 The symptoms are not specific to any neurotransmitter in general, but rather reflect symptoms found in common with a decline in response of any of the neurotransmitters.
 Prevalence of these symptoms may also indicate early signs of brain aging and degeneration.

 Symptoms alone cannot determine the degree of neuronal death versus the amount of deficit associated with loss of neurological integration, secondary to loss of neurotransmitter responses and other physiological factors that hinder brain performance.

 The subsequent sections will help determine potential areas of deficit leading to general loss of central nervous system outcome.
 Prevalence of these symptoms should alert both the patient and clinician about the potential for progressive loss of brain health.
 Immediate attention should be placed on improving further degeneration and improving existing neuronal potentials.
 It is important to understand that brain function is not solely limited to cognitive attributes, but to autonomic, endocrine/metabolic and immune function as well.

 A loss of central nervous system integrity has global impacts on health and may contribute to hypertension, erectile dysfunction, digestive disorders, constipation, insomnia, etc.